Congressional Country Club: Amenities

-Congressional Country Club has an indoor duck pin bowling alley, tennis club, grand ballroom, one indoor and a lap pool with diving boards, a kids pool and main pool, fitness center and grand foyer.
-Food and Beverage outlets consist of The House Grill, The Chop House, The Founders Pub, The Pavilion, The Main Dining Room, The Stonebar, The Stop and Go, Midway House and Beverage Carts.
+Congressional Country Club has an indoor duckpin bowling alley, tennis club, grand ballroom, one indoor pool, a lap pool with diving boards, a kids pool and main pool, fitness center, and grand foyer.
+Food and Beverage outlets consist of The House Grill, The Chop House, The Founders Pub, The Pavilion, The Main Dining Room, The Stonebar, The Stop and Go, Midway House, and Beverage Carts.
 It also has 21 overnight guest accommodations and a paddle tennis area.
-It has hosted a number of famous weddings.
-It also has a spa, massage services, indoor Jacuzzi, men's and women's locker rooms.
+It has hosted several famous weddings.
+It also has a spa, massage services, an indoor Jacuzzi, and men's and women's locker rooms.